 Engineering design is a process of devising a system, component, or process to meet desired needs and specifications within constraints.
-It is an iterative, creative, decision-making process in which the basic sciences, mathematics, and engineering sciences are applied to convert resources into solutions.
+It is an iterative, creative, decisionmaking process in which the basic sciences, mathematics, and engineering sciences are applied to convert resources into solutions.
 Engineering design involves identifying opportunities, developing requirements, performing analysis and synthesis, generating multiple solutions, evaluating solutions against requirements, considering risks, and making tradeoffs, for the purpose of obtaining a high-quality solution under the given circumstances.
+For illustrative purposes only, examples of possible constraints include accessibility, aesthetics, codes, constructability, cost, ergonomics, extensibility, functionality, interoperability, legal considerations, maintainability, manufacturability, marketability, policy, regulations, schedule, standards, sustainability, or usability.